growdigital/growdigital.org/src/posts/why-css-in-js.md

 * **Components**: eg [Emotion](https://emotion.sh/), which is CSS-in-JS specific to React components
 * **Utilities**: eg [Tailwind](https://tailwindcss.com/docs/what-is-tailwind/) utility first CSS framework

 This is **component CSS in the context of JavaScript developers**, with less cognitive overhead.
-The last word goes to Joel:

-> I've got enough things to get my mind around. hah
+Let’s face it, with the full-stack being loaded on the frontend, JavaScript developers have enough to get their heads around without becoming CSS masters as well.